mnooner256/pyqrcode/docs/encoding.rst

 directly in the QR code.
 This is the least efficient way to store data in a QR code.
 You should only use this as a last resort.

-The quotation below must be encoded in binary because of the apostrophe and the new line character.
+The quotation below must be encoded in binary because of the apostrophe, exclamation point, and the new line character.

 .. code-block:: python